Debt collection in Turkey

 - Highest success rates

 - No Cure No Pay debt collection

 Turkish lawyer in your country

-The collection process in Turkey can be divided into two phases.
-In the extrajudicial phase we collect without the intervention of a court, in the judicial phase we do involve the court to get your Turkish customer to pay.
+The process at our debt collection agency in Turkey can be divided into two phases.
+In the extrajudicial phase, we collect without the intervention of a court, in the judicial phase we do involve the court to get your Turkish debtor to pay.
 Because we are a law firm, we can assist you in both phases.

 Written demand letters and phone calls

 We send the debtor a written reminder and contact the debtor by telephone, requesting the debtor to pay.
 The debtor is then given a few days for payment.
 Interest and costs will also be claimed.

 Drawing up payment arrangements